DurhamSmith/braindump/content/posts/DMM.md

         <!--list-separator-->

-        - <span class="org-todo todo NEXT">NEXT</span>  Gopinath, A. et al. Absolute and arbitrary orientation of single molecule shapes.
+        -  NEXT Gopinath, A. et al. Absolute and arbitrary orientation of single molecule shapes.
 (2018)

 <!--list-separator-->